dm77/zxing-integration/README.md

 This is an Android library project that simplifies the integration with zxing (https://code.google.com/p/zxing/).

+### How to install?

+#### With Gradle

+1.)
+Clone this repo
+2.)
+You can use either approaches 1 or 2 below:

+#### Approach 1 (Folder Reference):

+Add a reference to the folder in your build.gradle file.
+More info here: http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Referencing-a-Library

+#### Approach 2 (Install to local maven repository):

+a.)
+Go to the zxing-integration sub-folder b.)
+Make sure maven is installed c.) gradle publishToLocal

 ### How to use?

 1. Download this project and add it as a library project to your existing Android app.